 For this old fashioned pancake recipe, make as for Golden Pancakes (above), but separating the eggs.
 Use egg yolks in the batter instead of whole eggs.
 Fold in about 2 cups grated unpeeled apples.

 Beat egg whites stiff and fold in last.
 Bake as usual.
-Serve hot pancakes sprinkled with cinnamon syrup, or drizzled with spiced honey, or your favorite syrup.
+Serve hot pancakes sprinkled with cinnamon syrup or amber syrup, or drizzled with spiced honey syrup (recipes below), or your favorite pancake syrup.

 Heat 1 cup liquid honey and 1/2 teaspoon mace in a small saucepan, then stir in 1 teaspoon soft butter.

-Place on a hot dish, and spread each pancake with lemon curd as soon as cooked.
+Place on a hot dish, and spread each pancake with lemon curd topping as soon as cooked.
 These are delicious!
-It makes an excellent change from the usual old fashioned pancake recipes.
+It makes an excellent change from the usual old fashioned pancake recipe.

 1 cup cornmeal